foligny/gulp-requirejs/README.md

 # Feature
 + Support single requirejs file optimize.
 (Finished, maybe some bug not coveraged by UT)
 + Support multi requirejs file optimize.
 (Finished, maybe some bug not coverage by UT)
 + Support specific config options `path`.
-(Half-Finished, maybe some bug not coverage by UT the path maps modules in the specific directory, or others outside the directory)
+(Finished, maybe some bug not coverage by UT the path maps modules in the specific directory, or others outside the directory)
 + Files outside the directory will import.
 Third-party `requirejs` specific module or libs like `jquery` would import into the optimized file without processing.(Finished, maybe some bug